judeGibbons/house-offer-page/README.md

 work on IE8, or which will not break the page if they don't.
 The box model may need IE8-specific styles to be added, possibly through an included stylesheet.

-I have used jQuery v1 for speed and also for its cross-browserness.

 I have used the font Lucida Grande regular and bold in place of SourceSensPro regular and black.

-##Next steps:

-Use JavaScript to open and close the sections accordion-style.
+The site has not been designed mobile-first - I started with the desktop version and made (small, due to time constraints) changes at narrower viewport widths.

+The layout is still only in a rough version.

+##Addition of JavaScript

+I have used jQuery v1 for speed and also for cross-browser support (including for IE8).

+The sections now open and close accordion-style.
+I have started with the sections open so that by default all information is displayed.
+If JavaScript is not enabled the 'hide' commands do not display (not tested).

-When the 'submit offer' button is clicked, the price should validate,
-display an inline message, and output as an object to the console.
+When the 'submit offer' button is clicked, the price validates against the asking price, displays a message and is output as an object to the console.

-After this, return to fixing the layout and implementing a resposive design.
+Please note: due to time constraints this hasn't been tested in browsers other than Chrome on Mac, and hasn't had proper error handling considered.